-- Remuneration arrangements for all employees consist of the following components: - i.
+Remuneration arrangements for all employees consist of the following components:

+- i.
 Fixed Remuneration - ii.
-Variable Remuneration (Short term inventive "STI" and Long term Incentives "LTI")
+Variable Remuneration (Short term incentive "STI" and Long term Incentives "LTI")

 Component of Remuneration Structure Fixed Remuneration Fixed remuneration is comprised of base salary, superannuation, Salary Continuance Insurance premium and any employee salary sacrificed benefits.
-An employee's fixed remuneration reflects the size and complexity of their current position, their level of experience and skills in relation to the role. , and the employee's individual performance.
-Fixed remuneration is typically reviewed annually, in March, as part of the annual remuneration review.
+An employee's fixed remuneration reflects the size and complexity of their current position, their level of experience and skills in relation to the role., and the employee's individual performance.
+Fixed remuneration is typically reviewed annually, in March, as part of the annual remuneration review process.
 This review takes into account the employee's individual performance against the Company's set values and behaviours (the "Orange Code") and market relativity.
+Employees who do not meet the values and behaviours as outlined in the Orange Code are not eligible to receive an increase to their fixed remuneration.
 Superannuation contributions are paid according to statutory requirements.
 Salary Continuance Insurance is offered to all employees and the cost is subsidised by IBAL.
 Employees may choose to opt-out.
 Variable Remuneration (STI) Every permanent member of staff is eligible to participate in a variable remuneration plan relevant to their role.
 Variable remuneration is used as a tool to reward employees for their performance during the relevant year.
-Any potential variable remuneration payment is dependent upon: i. strong individual performance; the performance of IBAL (measured through financial and non-financial targets); and the performance of ING Group.
-For Identified Staff (as defined above), Variable Remuneration is paid in both upfront and deferred components.
+Any potential variable remuneration payment is dependent upon: i. strong individual performance; ii. the performance of IBAL (measured through financial and non-financial targets); and iii. the performance of ING Group.
+For Identified Staff (as defined above), variable remuneration is paid in both upfront and deferred components.
 For other staff, variable remuneration is delivered in cash, subject to statutory superannuation requirements and applicable tax.
+Employees who do not meet the values and behaviours as outlined in the Orange Code are not eligible to receive variable remuneration.
 Variable Remuneration (LTI) LTI is awarded in two forms. i.
-Performance shares granted under the Long Term Sustainable Performance Plan (LSPP) to selected employees to align an individual performance and behaviour with the long term strategy of IBAL.
+Performance shares granted under the Long Term Sustainable Performance Plan (LSPP) to selected employees to align an individual performance and behaviour with the long term strategy of IBAL. ii.
 For Identified Staff, at least 40% of variable remuneration is deferred for up to three years.